 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

-Planning a Perfect Barcelona Itinerary
+Planning a Barcelona Itinerary for 3 Days

-We think 3 days in Barcelona, Spain is just enough time to get a feel for the city – and we packed our 3-Day Barcelona Itinerary with the top sights and attractions.
-Additionally, we share top travel tips for visiting Barcelona – like where to stay and how to get there.
+We believe 3 days is just enough time to get a feel for the city – and we packed our Barcelona Itinerary with the top attractions.
+Those visiting from abroad will also want to read our Tips for Planning a European Vacation.

-3 Days in Barcelona, Spain
+3 Days in Barcelona, Spain Itinerary

 Day 1: Experience the Best of Barcelona